FoodTBD/menudb/README.md

 **Menu images**: See repository https://github.com/FoodTBD/menudb_images.

-**Wikipedia**: Prefer links to English Wikipedia, but if there's a relevant article in another language Wikipedia, use it and it will be presented to the user via Google Translate.

 **Dish names**:
 * Any spelling mistakes in the original menu should be transcribed verbatim and annotated with `[sic]`.
 * Anything like quantities or "half portion" written in the dish name should be moved to `description_xxx` or `note_xxx` fields, to facilitate name-based matching.

 **Dish images**: Either link directly to the restaurant's own website, or otherwise use free licensed content, ideally from Wikipedia Commons of the form https://upload.wikimedia.org/wikipedia/commons/thumb/a/ab/filename.jpg/600px-filename.jpg.
+Use Google Image Search for "xxx site:wikipedia.org OR site:wikimedia.org" to find images.

+**Wikipedia**: Prefer links to English Wikipedia.
+However, if there's a relevant article in another language Wikipedia, use it and it will be presented to the user via Google Translate.

+**Terms**:
+    * Use Google Search and ChatGPT to come up with the best translation for food contexts.
+Use singular for nouns ("noodle", not "noodles"), and past tense for verbs ("roasted" not "roast").
+    * Use Google Translate to find the corresponding simplified or traditional characters.

 ### Transcription Workflow

 John's workflow:

+1. Do the OCR work.
+Google Lens/Translate seems to work best, but you might want to double-check against macOS Preview and/or [EasyOCR](https://www.jaided.ai/easyocr/).
-1. Upload menu photos to Google Drive.
-2. On phone: using the Google Drive app, choose "Open with", then "Google Lens".
+    * To use Google Lens/Translate: Upload menu photos to Google Drive.
+On phone: using the Google Drive app, choose "Open with", then "Google Lens".
 (Alternatively open the image file within the Google Translate app.)
 Tap "Select text".
-3. Send the copied text to Mac.
+Send the copied text to Mac.
-4. On Mac: use the text from Google Lens/Translate to fill out the YAML.
-5. Open the menu photo in the macOS Preview app.
+    * To use macOS Preview: Open the menu photo in Preview.
 Select dish names and copy to clipboard.
-Double-check the OCR text from Google Lens/Translate against the OCR text from Preview.
-If they disagree, use Google Translate and Google Search to figure out the correct transcription.
+2. Ask ChatGPT to "Translate literally: xxx".
+    * Read the answer and do a sanity check.
+Look up terms in [Wiktionary](https://en.wiktionary.org/), Wikipedia, Google Search, and Google Image Search.
+Go back and look for OCR errors.
+3. Add any useful terms to the `known_terms` table, especially if it exists in Wiktionary.
+See style guide above.